nldk/NOS/README.md

  **The bootloader**

-As said is the bootloader writen in asm and can be compiled using nasm.
-It is a 2 stage bootloader (just for info).
+The bootloader is written in asm and can be compiled using nasm.
+It is a 2 stage bootloader.
 It uses a header which is 1 sector big for discovering kernels(bootable programs) in a custom format that decleares a name a startaddress and the size in sectors.
 This is an example of a header.
 ```asm
 dw 6 #kernel starts at sector 6
 dw 1 #kernel is 1 sector in size